ramp-kits/bike_counters/README.md

-# RAMP starting kit on the air passengers dataset
+# RAMP starting kit on the bike counter dataset

 ## Getting started